Dimers and orthogonal polynomials: connections with random matrices: Gaussian Unitary Ensemble of random matrices (GUE)

 \subsection{Correlation functions of GUE}

-Now we restrict the point of view to the GUE ensemble and discuss the derivation of the correlation functions for the GUE eigenvalues' point process.
+Now we restrict to the GUE ensemble and discuss the derivation of the correlation functions for the GUE eigenvalues' point process.

 Let the reference measure be Lebesgue.
-Then, the $n$-point correlation function, $\rho^{(n)}_{\rm GUE}(x_1,\ldots,x_n)$ is the probability density of finding \emph{an} eigenvalue \emph{at each} of the $x_k$, $k=1,\ldots,n$. $P_{\rm GUE}$ defined in (\ref{eqGUEeigenvals}) is symmetric in $\R^N$, which directly implies the following result. \begin{lem} The $n$-point correlation function for GUE eigenvalues is given by
+Then, the $n$-point correlation function, $\rho^{(n)}_{\rm GUE}(x_1,\ldots,x_n)$ is the probability density of finding \emph{an} eigenvalue \emph{at each} of the $x_k$, $k=1,\ldots,n$. $P_{\rm GUE}$ defined in (\ref{eqGUEeigenvals}) is symmetric with respect the permutation of the variables, which directly implies the following result. \begin{lem} The $n$-point correlation function for GUE eigenvalues is given by

 for $n=1,\ldots,N$ and $\rho^{(n)}_{\rm GUE}(x_1,\ldots,x_n)=0$ for $n>N$. \end{lem} It is important to notice that it is not fixed which eigenvalue is at which position.
 In particular, we have